 - 1 teaspoon vanilla

-Combine the cocoa powder, sugar, salt, and water in the saucepan.
+- Combine the cocoa powder, sugar, salt, and water in a medium saucepan.

-Let the syrup cool before storing it in an airtight jar.
-Refrigerate for up to a week.
+- Let the syrup cool before storing it in an airtight jar.